A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Data Availability

 \section{Data Availability}

-The measurements obtained in that work are available in the following \href{https://drive.google.com/drive/folders/1rCewKbpWx41pjBAQB9rM_GteI1t6iHYs?usp=sharing}{repository}.
+The measurements obtained in that work are publicly released with the paper, and are available at the Mikulski Archive for Space Telescopes as High Level Science Products via \href{https://doi.org/10.17909/t9-w6tj-wp63}{https://doi.org/10.17909/t9-w6tj-wp63}.
 In particular, we release a cluster member catalogue, with their light profile measurement, velocity dispersion and stellar masses.
 We also provide the empirical PSF and the masked F160W mosaic used in the light profile fitting procedure.
 For the BCG, we provide each MGE fit as well as the stellar kinematics and stellar masses.
 As the last two measurements have been obtained in elliptical bins from the MUSE datacube, we provide the mask of each bin.